 Editor’s note: BookingBuddy is owned by SmarterTravel Media, SmarterTravel.com’s parent company.

-Compare multiple hotel booking sites with one click to find the cheapest hotel stays on BookingBuddy.
-This site lets you quickly compare prices from as many other search sites (like VRBO or Trivago) as you want, without having to do a bunch of different searches.
+- Compare multiple hotel booking sites with one click to find the cheapest hotel stays on BookingBuddy.
+This site lets you quickly compare prices of as many other search sites (like VRBO or Trivago) as you want, without having to do a bunch of different searches.
 Simply select which hotel/vacation rental search sites you want to compare, and BookingBuddy opens up a new tab with your selected hotel stay dates and destination already filled in.

-Hotels.com helps you find the best hotel deals via tons of filters that let you narrow down your search.
+- Hotels.com helps you find the best hotel deals via tons of filters that let you narrow down your search.
 Its initial results tend to show a healthy balance of lower- and upper-end hotels, mostly in or around city centers.
 That’s what most travelers want in a hotel search engine: a robust, easily refined list of well-located options.
 Prices were on par with other OTAs.

 |Best feature: The sheer volume of results makes this a good place to start your hotel search, but do be sure to scrutinize prices and options when you land on the actual hotel booking site to make sure they match.|

 Expedia, Travelocity, and Orbitz